vargspjut/wlog/README.md

 // Code left out for brevity

-// Install a hook to catch all Info messages wlog.InstallHook(wlog.Nfo, func(timestamp time.Time, l LogLevel, msg string){
+// Install a hook to catch all Info messages wlog.InstallHook(wlog.Nfo, func(timestamp time.Time, l wlog.LogLevel, msg string){
   // Perform some action here for all Info log events })

-// Install a hook to catch all Error messages wlog.InstallHook(wlog.Err, func(timestamp time.Time, l LogLevel, msg string){
+// Install a hook to catch all Error messages wlog.InstallHook(wlog.Err, func(timestamp time.Time, l wlog.LogLevel, msg string){
   // Perform some action here for all Error log events })